inpe-cdsr/inpe-stac/README.rst

 .. code-block:: shell

-        set -a && source environment.dev.env && set +a
+        set -a && source environment.env && set +a

 Run the service: